December 19, 2024

 Salary pay is what an employee receives upon becoming a full-time employee.
 Your pay is a predetermined annual sum dispersed throughout the year.

 What is salary pay beyond the annual paycheck?
 Well, schedule and predictability.
-When you are a salaried employee, you know exactly when you’ll get paid and how much will be in your paycheck.
+When you are a salaried vs. hourly employee, you know exactly when you’ll get paid and how much will be in your paycheck.
 This schedule allows for financial reliability and planning.

 A salaried employee vs. an hourly one also varies in their benefits packages.
 Salary workers are usually entitled to benefits, including health insurance, paid time off, and other programs determined in your contract.